Wound Care in Hospital at Home Models- 2022

 Corstrata's role in new @home care delivery models is highlighted in the recent Rowan Report from 2/17/22;

 Our senior-level, wound-certified nursing staff are some of the best and most experienced in the industry.
-We couple their expertise with the most advanced wound dressing technology, latest evidence-based research, and our Telehealth infrastructure to ensure that we deliver the right patient support at the greatest point of need – the bedside.
+We couple their expertise with the most advanced wound dressing technology, the latest evidence-based research, and our Telehealth infrastructure to ensure that we deliver the right patient support at the greatest point of need – the bedside.

 Contact Us to learn more about how Corstrata can assist you with optimizing your @Home program with our board-certified wound and ostomy nurses.